AaltoSciComp/NoBSC/content/finnish-rse-meetup.rst

 Good to know
 -------------

-This part of the event is sponsored by the [Society of Research Software Engineering](https://society-rse.org/).
+This part of the event is sponsored by the `Society of Research Software Engineering <https://society-rse.org/>`__.
 Therefore we can keep the registration for free and offer lunch, coffee and snacks during the event.
 Therefore, please only register, if you plan to attend in person to avoid any food waste.